Our Graduate Programs

 M.A. in Journalism

-Preliminary Requirements: In addition to meeting Graduate School admission requirements, applicants must submit a letter detailing their reasons for wishing to pursue a M.A. in journalism.
-Please send this letter directly to the School of Journalism and New Media.
+Preliminary Requirements: In addition to meeting graduate school admission requirements, applicants must submit a letter detailing their reasons for wishing to pursue the M.A. in journalism.
+Please send this letter directly to the School of Journalism and New Media (email@example.com).
 Applicants also should provide three letters of recommendation, including one addressing the applicant’s mass media experience, if applicable.

-Applicants who do not have the equivalent of an undergraduate major in journalism will be required to take up to 12 hours of approved undergraduate journalism (Jour) courses (reduced by any acceptable undergraduate journalism hours that have been completed).
-Students who do not have the equivalent of an undergraduate major in journalism but who have work experience in the field may submit appropriate credentials and work samples to be considered in lieu of undergraduate courses.
+Applicants who do not have the equivalent of an undergraduate major in journalism may be required to take up to 12 hours of approved undergraduate journalism.
+This requirement may be waived for applicants who have significant work experience in the field of journalism.

 Course Requirements for journalism tracks:

-Professional: Students take a 30-semester-hour program of study, as follows: Jour 578, 590, 610, and 668; 12 hours of graduate-level electives (Jour or non-Jour); and 6 hours of Jour 697 to complete a thesis project.
-A thesis project must be a professional work in an appropriate medium equal in scope to a formal thesis, i.e., based on a formal proposal encompassing problem analysis, literature review, method statement, and bibliography.
-The project requires approval of a written prospectus and an oral examination.
+Professional: Students take a 30-semester-hour program of study, as follows: Jour 578, 590, 610, and 668; 12 hours of graduate-level electives (Jour or non-Jour); and 6 hours of Jour 697 to complete a non-thesis project.
+A non-thesis project must be a professional work in an appropriate medium equal in scope to a formal thesis, i.e., based on a formal proposal encompassing problem analysis, literature review, method statement, and bibliography.
+The project requires pre-approval of a written prospectus and an oral examination.
 Read more about the professional track here.

 513. THE PRESS AND THE CHANGING SOUTH.
 An analysis of politics in the southern United States; examination of the role of the press in covering social issues; techniques used to inform the public about phenomena such as protest movements and their impact on social, political, and economic change.
 (3)